stepleton/NeoWidEx/MANUAL.md

 Via a sequence of [forms](#forms), the user can edit the tag and the data portions of the memory buffer.
-Each form will change four longwords of the buffer, or fewer if there aren't that many left before the buffer ends.
-Once a form is submitted, the user's changes are committed to memory.
+Each form will change four longwords of the buffer (or fewer if there aren't that many left in the tag/data portion being edited).
+Once a form is submitted, the user's changes to those longwords are committed to memory.

 #### :star: PATTERN FILL